sabinecelina/Reality_Capture/_posts/2024-12-20-examples_radiance_fields.md

 ---
 layout: page
-title:  "The Cutting-Edge World of 3D Representations: Tools, Techniques, and More"
+title:  "The Cutting-Edge World of 3D Representations"
 date:   2024-12-20 16:21:00 +0530
 categories: ["general"]
 ---

 # WORK IN PROGRESS

-Photogrammetry and tools like Metashape are well-known and have been around for quite some time.
-But since the groundbreaking Neural Radiance Fields (NeRFs) paper in 2021, the game has changed.
-Suddenly, there were new methods to capture 3D scenes with unprecedented realism.
-The challenge?
-For a long time, these techniques were so cutting-edge that only developers could experiment with them – no user-friendly tools in sight.

-Fast forward to today, and the landscape looks very different.
-A variety of tools have emerged, making it easier than ever for non-developers to dive into the world of 3D representations like NeRFs and Gaussian Splattings.
-In this blog post, I’ll take a closer look at these tools, evaluate their strengths and weaknesses, and show how they’re pushing 3D representation to new heights.
-This blog aims to answer the question: What’s possible with Gaussian Splattings as of today?
-Let’s find out!
+The challenge of reconstructing three-dimensional structures from two-dimensional images has long been a complex problem in computer vision.
+Structure-from-Motion (SfM) provided an early pipeline to tackle this challenge, enabling 3D scene reconstruction from image sequences.
+However, the field underwent a paradigm shift in 2020 with the introduction of Neural Radiance Fields (NeRFs).
+This groundbreaking technique revolutionized 3D capture, offering an unprecedented level of realism by encoding volumetric radiance fields within neural networks.

+NeRFs rapidly gained popularity, excelling in photorealistic rendering, particularly in scenarios with complex lighting and reflective surfaces.
+Following the explosion of NeRFs, a new method emerged in 2023: Gaussian Splatting.
+Unlike NeRFs, which rely on deep neural networks, Gaussian Splatting represents 3D scenes using point-based rendering with Gaussian primitives.
+This approach significantly reduces computational demands, allowing for faster training and rendering while maintaining high-quality visual fidelity.

+For years, these cutting-edge techniques were accessible only to developers, as user-friendly tools were nearly nonexistent.
+Fast forward to today, and the landscape has changed dramatically.
+A variety of accessible tools have emerged, empowering beginners to explore 3D representations like Gaussian Splatting with ease.
+Each of these tools caters to different needs, from quick mobile captures to high-end processing on powerful GPUs.
+The growing accessibility of these applications marks a turning point for 3D scene representation.
+What once required extensive computational resources and technical expertise is now within reach for hobbyists, artists, and professionals alike.
+Let’s take a look at some of the most prominent options available.

 ## Scaniverse - Free 3D Scanner - Gaussian Splatting for iOS